rchartra/NcCut/docs/source/installation.rst

         .. code-block:: console

-            source venv/bin/activate
+            source nccut-venv/bin/activate

     * For Windows:

         .. code-block:: console

-            venv\Scripts\activate
+            nccut-venv\Scripts\activate

 Troubleshooting
 ---------------

-* You will need to have python of version at least 3.9 installed on your computer
+* You will need to have python of version *at least 3.9* installed on your computer
 * Ensure you have X11 on your computer (not always the case on Macs)
 * There is occasionally a bug with the way kivy accesses it's dependencies.
 If the app won't run for you try running these lines in the terminal: